Custom iLASIK – Austin Eye

 iLASIK provides the safest and most accurate method to create the corneal flap.
 Using the iFS femtosecond laser, a computer-guided infrared laser light is used to precisely create the corneal flap.
 The iFS laser virtually eliminates the severe sight-threatening seen with older technologies, improving safety and precision while providing predictably better visual results for the patient.

 iLASIK and Custom iLASIK are synonymous terms.
 The iLASIK procedure involves a combination of technologies that have proven to be the safest and most accurate method for laser vision correction.

-Experience: We have treated thousands of patients from around the world with LASIK and iLASIK.
+We have treated thousands of patients from around the world with LASIK and iLASIK.
 We were the first practice to perform LASIK and iLASIK in Austin.
 We are first and most experienced ophthalmologists in Austin using Custom wavefront technology with IntraLase (aka Custom iLASIK).

-Leading Edge Technology: most up-to-date technologies for our patients.
+Most up-to-date technologies for our patients.
 Custom iLASIK outcomes are superior to the outcomes with standard LASIK. iLASIK patients are seeing 20/20 or better a greater percentage of the time with better quality of vision and less night time halo than our LASIK patients ever did.
 Custom iLASIK is delivering the safest most accurate laser vision correction procedure available for our patients.

 Each patient has direct access to our ophthalmologists via cell phone or email.
 We are available to you should questions or concerns arise before or after your procedure.

 IS iLASIK SAFER THAN LASIK?

 Yes. iLASIK improves the safety, precision and visual results of LASIK, whether you choose to have a standard or custom procedure.